Do believers really go to Heaven when they die? The folly and conjecture of a conscious dead state... By Craig A. Olson, 2008-2019

 reset to the paradise it once was before the fall.
 The paradise is the 1000-year millennial earthly kingdom, which will occur after the

 3.5-year great tribulation period.
-We pray for this kingdom to come in our Lord's prayer, and Christ will bring this kingdom on His day.
+We pray for this kingdom to come in our Lord's prayer, and Christ will bring this kingdom when He

-Resurrectionist wants the paradise to refer to the new heavens or the new earth, it is easy to see that the thief did not enter either of
+Regardless of what the Partial Resurrectionist wants the paradise to, it is easy to see that the thief did not enter on the day of his

 "Verily, to you am I saying now, with Me shall you be in paradise." --Concordant Literal